devrazec/shop/README.md

 # E-commerce

-This is a dynamic e-commerce project built with React and Material-UI (MUI).
+This is a dynamic e-commerce project built with React and Material-UI (MUI) and Primereact.

 # 🧰 Tech Stack